Our vision for legacy emissions involves the world’s largest customer.

 Over the past few years, both Congress and the Biden administration have responded to what we’ve heard from climate experts with increasing urgency: reaching our climate goals requires gigaton-scale carbon removal and gigaton-scale carbon removal requires robust policy support.
 With major investments in R&D and infrastructure, strong private sector action, and more carbon removal companies than any other country in the world, the US couldn’t be better positioned to lead on this essential climate solution.
 What’s needed now is the next wave of policy to move from tens of thousands of tons to millions and then billions.

 Since the early days of Carbon180, we’ve been excited about federal procurement to thoughtfully and rapidly scale carbon removal.
 What’s been missing is the political momentum.
 Now, we have policymakers who are as enthusiastic about this as we are.
 It’s time for the US to take the next step on carbon removal in order to remove legacy emissions and create a livable climate for all.

 This article is also published by Carbon 180.
 Illuminem Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-Erin is Executive Director of Carbon180, a new breed of climate NGO on a mission to reverse two centuries of carbon emissions.
-Previously, she worked in the Senate, handling energy, environment, and labor, including staffing for the Energy and Natural Resources Committee and the Public Lands Subcommittee.
-She also worked at Third Way, a DC-based think tank.
-A native of West Virginia, she has worked on the coal community transition.
+Erin Burns is Executive Director of Carbon180 and she worked in the Senate, handling energy, environment, and labor, including staffing for the Energy and Natural Resources Committee and the Public Lands Subcommittee.
+She also worked at Third Way, a DC-based think tank and coal community transition.